jasmine/jasmine.github.io/_faq/async/unhandled-rejection.md

 runtime without first attaching a rejection handler.
 That's true even if you don't do anything with the promise.
-Jasmine turns unhandled rejections into failures because they almost always mean that something unexpectedly went wrong, and becuase there's no way to distinguish "real" unhandled rejections from the ones that would eventually be handled in the future.
+Jasmine turns unhandled rejections into failures because they almost always mean that something unexpectedly went wrong, and because there's no cheap way to distinguish "real" unhandled rejections from the ones that will eventually be handled in the future.

 Consider this spec: